ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/overview.md

 {% endhighlight %}

 Furthermore, the whole library is articulated around the concept of [`BSONDocumentWriter`](../../api/reactivemongo/bson/BSONDocumentWriter.html) and [`BSONDocumentReader`](../../api/reactivemongo/bson/BSONDocumentReader.html).
-These are type classes which purpose is to serialize/deserialize objects of arbitraty types into/from BSON.
+These are type classes which purpose is to serialize/deserialize objects of arbitrary types into/from BSON.
 This makes usage of MongoDB much less verbose and more natural.

 [Next: The readers and writers](typeclasses.html)